RicardoAzuul/code-institute-ms4-fullstack/README.md

 2. After this, when trying to checkout, I could an error about adding a float and decimal together: fixed this as well.
 3. It still wasn't working, and I found out the problem was within stripe_elements.js: when I changed code in there, checkout would work.
 4. I was about to start working through the code using console.log when I noticed an error in the log: it couldn't parse $post.
 This piece of code should have been $.post, missing a period.
 After adding that, the code worked.

+Another bug I discovered was that updating the quantity in the cart didn't always work.
+Troubleshooting steps:
+1. Checking the browser console for errors
+2. Adding debugging statements to the code for updating the quantity, both the jQuery that triggers the form submit as the actual Python code for the view.
+3. I discovered that sometimes the Python code would not run, while the jQuery code would always run.
+4. I also noticed that in the VS Code console there would be an error if the Python code did run: Broken pipe from ('127.0.0.1', 62554)

 ### Problems